Theodore N. Kaufman

-Theodore Newman Kaufman (February 22, 1910 – April 1, 1986), sometimes given incorrectly as Theodore Nathan Kaufmann, was an American Jewish businessman and writer known for his genocidal views on Germans.
+Theodore Newman Kaufman (February 22, 1910 – April 1, 1986), sometimes given incorrectly as Theodore Nathan Kaufmann, was an American Jewish businessman and writer.

 In 1939, he published pamphlets as "chairman of the American Federation of Peace" that argued that Americans should be sterilized so that their children will no longer have to fight in foreign wars.

-In 1941, he wrote and published Germany Must Perish! which called for the sterilization of the German people and the distribution of the German lands.
+In 1941, he wrote and published Germany Must Perish! which called for the sterilization of the German people and the redistribution of the German lands.
 The text was used extensively in Nazi propaganda, often as a justification for the persecution of Jews and was specifically cited as a reason to round up the Jews of Hanover, Germany.

 Early life

 He was born in Manhattan, on February 22, 1910, to Anton Kaufman and Fannie Newman.
+He was born to a Jewish family.
 His parents had married on March 14, 1909.
 His father had been a reporter for the Berliner Morgen-Zeitung in Berlin before emigrating to the United States in 1905.
 Theodore's three brothers were Herbert, Julian, and Leonard.

 He attended South Side High School in Newark, New Jersey, and graduated around 1928.

 In 1934, he was arrested along with his blind father, Anton Kaufman, for the robbery of Sandor Alexander Balint of Budapest.
 Balint had developed a process to increase the aging of wine.
 The Kaufmans had purchased this formula from Balint, but later came to believe that the formula was "worthless".
 Theodore Kaufman's mother died in 1939.

 Kaufman traveled to the Sahara Desert and wrote: "you look at the horizon all day long and feel that you are staring at eternity."
 In Biskra he met Clare Sheridan.

 Kaufman became the owner of a small advertising agency and ticket agency in South Orange, New Jersey.
 He published the New Jersey Legal Record.
 Kaufman founded the Argyle Press of Newark, New Jersey to publish his political pamphlets.